FAQs | Learning languages in Munich

 Also check out our home page, where you will find information about our current offers.
 Especially during the low season we offer specials and discounts for our German courses.
 If you are a student of any Munich universities, an intern, or an au pair, please contact us directly for an additional discount.

-You can pay for your language course directly in our office by cash or online by a bank transfer.
+You can pay for your language course directly in our office by EC-card (no credit or debit card) by cash or by bank transfer.

 About the classes